klzheng/TCDb/README.md

 ## Environment Variables

-1. Create a MongoDb Atlas account, and place credentials in .env  file (Refer to next section)
+1. Create a MongoDb Database Access account (if it doesn't already exist), and place credentials in .env  file (Refer to next section)

 2. Create TMDb account store API key in .env file